atrisovic/weather-panel.github.io/tutorial-content/content/netcdfs-and-basic-coding.md

 ## The NetCDF Data Format

 We start this section with a guide to the [NetCDF](https://climatedataguide.ucar.edu/climate-tools/NetCDF) format, a common data format used for weather and climate data.
 Most weather and climate datasets will be published primarily or additionally in the NetCDF format.
-It's efficient, self-describing, and supported in major programming languages (though some software pacakges commonly used in economics, such as STATA, may require pre-processing the data into another format - `.csv`, etc.).
+It's efficient, self-describing, and supported in major programming languages (though some software packages commonly used in economics, such as STATA, may require pre-processing the data into another format - `.csv`, etc.).
 If you get familiar with the commands to read the [header](content:netcdf-header) and access data in the language you’re most comfortable with, you will be able to work with most existing climate or weather datasets.

 We'll walk you through downloading specific weather data in the next section, but to follow along with the interactive portions of this section, feel free to download sample NetCDF files, such as any on [this](https://www.unidata.ucar.edu/software/netcdf/examples/files.html) page.